oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 |                     |                  |
 ~~~

-The verifier is displayed here as a separate instance, but can also be part of the AS.
-In both cases, it is transparent to the client, as the client only talks to the AS's Native Authorization Endpoint ({{native-authorization-endpoint}}).
+The verifier is displayed here as a separate instance, but can also be part of the authorization server.
+In both cases, it is transparent to the client, as the client only talks to the authorization server's Native Authorization Endpoint ({{native-authorization-endpoint}}).

 1. User opens app
 2. The client indicates, as part of the Native Authorization Request ({{native-auth-request}}), the following: